openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

 Page Table Walker
 -----------------

-The "CVA6 Page Table Walker (PTW) for MMU Sv32" is a hardware module developed for the CV32A6 processor architecture, designed to facilitate the translation of virtual addresses into physical addresses, a crucial task in memory access management.
+The "CVA6 Page Table Walker (PTW)" is a hardware module designed to facilitate the translation of virtual addresses into physical addresses, a crucial task in memory access management.

 .. figure:: ../images/ptw_in_out.png
    :name: **Figure 19:** Input and Outputs of Page Table Walker